Week 1: July 16-22, 2023

 You may choose to go one week or two weeks.
 Please indicate your preference on the application form.
 You may be asked to switch weeks.
 Please do not make travel arrangements until you receive confirmation of week selection.

 How do I apply, and when do I pay the fees?

-Please see the application page.
-Please apply early so that we may plan for staffing, instrumentation balance and housing/food service facilities.
+See the application page for details.
+We recommend that you apply early so that we may plan for staffing, instrumentation balance and housing/food service facilities.

 Are there scholarships available?

-I have general questions, or issues with registration, or this website.
+I have general questions, questions about my application, an issue with registration or this website.
 Who do I contact?

 Questions about BCMW applications: